-Results for the year ended 31 March 2023 are shown in the Consolidated Statement of Financial Activities on page 22.
+Results for the year ended 31 March 2024 are shown in the Consolidated Statement of Financial Activities on page 22.
 This, together with the Consolidated Balance Sheet on page 23, should be read in conjunction with the related notes which have been produced in accordance with the Charities SORP (FRS102).

-The Trustees are pleased with the result for the year recognising the continuing impact from the Covid-19 pandemic and the uncertainties and challenges this has presented.
+The Trustees are pleased with the result for the year recognising the challenging conditions across the Charity sector as a whole brought about by the cost of living crisis.

-Where Our Income Came From in 2022/2023
+Where Our Income Came From in 2023/2024

-Total income in the year grew by 3.1% from \pounds 7,976,000 to \pounds 8.227,000, which is an excellent result for the year.
+16.1% overall increase Total income in the year grew by 16.1% from £8,227,000 to £9,549,000, which is an excellent result for the year.